analytiq-hub/sigagent.github.io/_posts/2023-05-25-yann-lecun-northeastern.md

 - This is completely virgin territory!
 - A lot of people worked on hierarchical planning, but in situations when the representations at every level are hard wired - known in advance.
 Predetermined.
 - This is the equivalent of a vision system where the features at every level are hard wired.
+- There's no system today that can learn hierarchical representations for action plans.
+- So that's a big challenge.

 <p align="center">